brettchalupa/projectbook/src/command-line-interfaces/unix-utilities.md

 - `less` — read-only file viewer, particulary useful for longer files
 - `sort` — order lines alphanumerically
 - `tail` — print last n lines of a file, can follow output with `-f`, useful for logs
+- `wc` — displays the number of lines, words, and bytes in a file

 ## Resources